3 nights starting from

 Day 2: Full day Krakow.

 A full day guided tour packed with highlights: the National Museum, Poland’s largest museum, which houses a superlative collection of Polish art, the European Culture Centre, Europeum, attached to the National Gallery but with a collection of European Art.
 Added to these two fine museums are the gorgeous Churches of St. Francis of Assisi and St Anne, Basilica of the Holy Trinity, St. Mary’s Basilica, which reflect Poland’s strong Catholic tradition.
 Finally, to Jagiellonian University, the 13th oldest university in the world, dating back to 1364 and its oldest building, the Collegium Maius, with its atmospheric courtyard.
 Second lecture, ‘Krakow: science and art, medieval and modern’ and dinner with wine at a local restaurant or the hotel.

 Day 4: Nowa Huta suburb and transfer to the airport.

-Our last visit is to the Nowa Huta (New Steel Mill) suburb of Krakow, built in the 1950s as a “socialist realist” settlement to service the massive steel works and a showpiece to Stalinism, before transferring to the airport for the return afternoon flight.
+Our last visit is to the Nowa Huta (New Steel Mill) suburb of Krakow, built in the 1950s as a “socialist realist” settlement to service the massive steel works and a showpiece to Stalinism, before transferring to the airport for the return afternoon flight to London Gatwick.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion